-- 1. Extreme care must be taken to prevent damage when moving assembled equipment or components. - 2.
-Spreader bars with slings are the recommended support method for lifting conveyors. - 3.
+- Extreme care must be taken to prevent damage when moving assembled equipment or components. - Spreader bars with slings are the recommended support method for lifting conveyors.
+Straps and lifting tables may be better suited for slide gates depending on the location, height, and accessibility. - 3.
 Unsupported spans should be no greater than 12 feet. - 4.
 NEVER LIFT A CONVEYOR WITH ONLY ONE SUPPORT POINT. - 5.
-Unusually heavy items such as drives shall be considered when choosing support points because of load balance and their bending effect. - 6.
+Unusually heavy items such as drives or gates shall be considered when choosing support points because of load balance and their bending effect. - 6.
 Shop assembled conveyors are typically match marked and shipped in the longest sections for practical shipment.